 Collins is a mid-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Collins as potentially hazardous because its orbit does not bring it close to Earth.

-Collins orbits the sun every 1,385 days (3.79 years), coming as close as 2.13 AU and reaching as far as 2.73 AU from the sun.
-Collins is about 9.0 kilometers in diameter, making it larger than most asteroids, comparable in size to the San Francisco Bay.
+Collins orbits the sun every 1,390 days (3.81 years), coming as close as 2.13 AU and reaching as far as 2.73 AU from the sun.
+Collins is about 9.0 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the San Francisco Bay.

-Collins's orbit is 1.14 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+Collins's orbit is 1.15 AU from Earth's orbit at its closest point.
+This means that there is an extremely wide berth between this asteroid and Earth at all times.